technology-toolbox/website/content/blog/jjameson/2009/03/06/large-visual-studio-solutions-by-loading-unloading-projects.md

 Unfortunately, what was fundamentally missing from the original prescriptive  guidance was any mention of the feature in Visual Studio that allows you to effectively  work with a solution containing numerous projects.
 This has become critical in light  of the shift to TDD.

 If you right-click a project in Visual Studio, you'll see the **Unload Project** option way down near the bottom of the context menu.
 When you unload  a project, Visual Studio completely ignores the project (and all of the items in  the project).
-Unloaded projects are not compiled when you press {{< kbd key="CTRL+SHIFT+B" >}},  which can substantially reduce your incremental build time, thereby making you a  much more productive TDD developer!
+Unloaded projects are not compiled when you press {{< kbd "CTRL+SHIFT+B" >}},  which can substantially reduce your incremental build time, thereby making you a  much more productive TDD developer!
 You will also find the time required to open  the solution can be greatly reduced by unloading projects.

 Whenever you need to change something in an unloaded project, simply right-click  the project and click **Reload Project**.